There is an easy way of finding out if the food you are eating is healthy or not healthy – trust your guts.

 Cooked Millet with Seasoned Tomato Gravy

-This meal is quick to prepare, easy to digest, it satisfies the taste butts and is nutritious – it checks all the boxes.
+This meal is quick to prepare, easy to digest, it satisfies the taste butts and is nutritious – it clearly ticks some important boxes.

 Preparation and cooking 30mn